GSA/digitalgov.gov/content/posts/2016-02-02-the-day-after-real-impacts-begin-when-a-challenge-ends.md

 ---
+url: /2016/02/02/the-day-after-real-impacts-begin-when-a-challenge-ends/
 date: 2016-02-02 10:00:52 -0400
-title: 'The Day After\: Real Impacts Begin When a Challenge Ends'
+title: 'The Day After: Real Impacts Begin When a Challenge Ends'
 summary: 'In 1927, Charles Lindbergh won the Orteig Prize for becoming the first pilot to fly nonstop from New York to Paris.
 Few know that Lindbergh won $25,000 for the flight, but everybody knows about the revolution that followed.
-That transatlantic flight opened people’s minds to what was possible in air travel.
+That transatlantic flight opened people&rsquo;s minds to what was possible in air travel.
 Investment in the aviation'
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
   - Challenges
   - Our Work